Plante Guitar Co.

 And you build instruments?
 What's up with that?

 In terms of design, what I'm aiming for is geometric balance.
 Sleek, elegant, efficient.
 I do conventional work, like parlor guitars in the Martin style, but I also do abstract and technological work, unusual contours in wood and the full compliment of electrical complexity.
 These are examples of instruments I've been happy to build for my clients and friends.
-Sound and playability are the bottom line.
+Sound, playability, and appearance are the bottom line.
 I've found that the best way of achieving this is efficiency of design.

 Do you do it all from scratch?